 As for beverages, there are a few that can cause problems such as coffee, soda, and alcohol.
 While caffeine can be helpful in waking up our minds when

 we haven’t gotten enough sleep, it can also cause us to have problems getting to sleep afterward.
 If you want to have a cup of coffee or caffeinated

 tea, it is best to do it in the early morning so that the effects have worn off by the time you want to go to bed.
-However, skipping the caffeine will
+However, skipping the caffeine

-your blood sugar levels and can disrupt sleep.
+affects your blood sugar levels and can disrupt sleep.

 Beyond those two common culprits of sleep disturbance, it’s recommended to eat your last meal about two hours before bed.
 This will give adequate time

 for digestion so you can sleep comfortably without a grumbling stomach or heartburn.

 As a Mum, your child's schedule tends to come first before you own health and fitness.
 Here are some tips to help you get moving.

 - Take your little one for an early fasted fat-burning walk in the pram.